rodrimati1992/abi_stable_crates/readme.md

 - Provides the `StableAbi` derive macro to both assert that the type is ffi compatible, and to get the layout of the type at load-time to check that it is still compatible.

+# Changelog

+The changelog is in the "Changelog.md" file.

 # Example crates

 For **example crates** using `abi_stable` you can look at the